Mark Sanford (basketball): College career

 He is the first player to ever leave the University of Washington early for the NBA draft.
 He was ranked 13th on Washington's all-time scoring list after only 3 seasons and 82 games played.
-He was Washington's most recognizable Husky since Detlef Schrempf.
-He was the Huskies' Shawn Kemp - a crowd-pleasing, high-flying dunker capable of bringing fans out of their homes on a rainy December evening and into Edmundson Pavilion.
+He was a dunker capable of bringing fans out of their homes on a rainy December evening and into Edmundson Pavilion.

 During Sanford's tenure at Washington, season-ticket sales increased nearly 11.8 percent.
 Prior to his sophomore season, Washington sold 3,261 men's season tickets.
 His junior season, 3,701 were sold.
 Twelve Washington games appeared on cable television, while two aired on network TV.
 The Huskies sold-out home crowds against top-ranked Cincinnati, No. 11 Arizona and No. 13 UCLA.

 When asked about the support and exposure for the program Sanford stated, "We've finally got the exposure this year after years when nobody cared too much about Washington basketball."
 He went on to say, "Now that we got the exposure and expectations, we need to win."

 For his career he was a two-time first-team All-Pac-10 selection and first-team All-Freshman.
 He was also an All-American selection following his Junior year.
 He's scored 1,000 points faster than any other Washington player, but his place in UW history is largely unknown.
 When his career ended, he became widely remembered for his role in reviving Husky men's basketball.
 With one step he was known to have a 41-inch leap, able to reach as high as 12 feet 4 inches.